victorwmsft/office-docs-powershell/skype/skype-ps/skype/Get-CsArchivingConfiguration.md

 ### -Filter
 Enables you to use wildcard characters in order to return a collection (or collections) of archiving configuration settings.
-To return a collection of all the settings configured at the site scope, use this syntax: -Filter site:*.
+To return a collection of all the settings configured at the site scope, use this syntax: -Filter site:<em>.
-To return a collection of all the settings that have the string value "Canada" somewhere in their Identity (the only property you can filter on) use this syntax: -Filter "*Canada*".
+To return a collection of all the settings that have the string value "Canada" somewhere in their Identity (the only property you can filter on) use this syntax: -Filter "</em>Canada*".

 ```yaml
 Type: String